 The interconnection topology is one of the key factors of a computing cluster.
 It determines the performance of the communications, which are often a limiting factor of parallel applications [1], [2], [3], [4].
 Depending on the transfer block size, there are two opposite factors (among others) influencing the aggregate throughput.
 Due to the message overhead, communication cost increases with the decrease of the message size.
 However, smaller messages allow a more progressive utilization of network links.
 Intuitively, the data flow becomes liquid when the packet size tends to zero [5], [6].
+In this paper we consider collective data exchanges between nodes where packet sizes are relatively large, i.e. the network latency is much smaller than the transfer time.
 The aggregate throughput of a collective data exchange depends on the underlying network topology and on the allocation of processing nodes to a parallel application.
 The total amount of data together with the longest transfer time across the most loaded links (bottlenecks) gives an estimation of the aggregate throughput.
 This estimation is defined here as the liquid throughput of the network.
 It corresponds to the flow capacity of a non-compressible fluid in a network of pipes [6].

 Due to the packeted behaviour of data transfers, congestions may occur in the network and thus the aggregate throughput of a collective data exchange may be lower than the liquid throughput.
 The rate of congestions for a given data exchange may vary depending on how the sequence of transfers forming the data exchange is scheduled by the application.
 The present contribution presents a scheduling technique for obtaining the liquid throughput.
-There are many other collective data exchange optimization techniques such as message splitting [7], [8], parallel forwarding [9], [10] and optimal mapping of an application-graph onto a processor graph [11], [12], [13].
-Combining the above mentioned optimizations with the optimal scheduling technique described in the present article may be the subject of further research.
-There are numerous applications requiring highly efficient network resources: parallel acquisition of multiple video streams with successive contiguous all-to-all retransmission [14], [15], voice-over-data traffic switching [16], [17], high energy physics data acquisition and transmission from numerous detectors to a cluster of processing nodes for filtering and event assembling [18], [19].
+Besides a few relatively similar problems, we haven't found research on this topic, however there are many other collective data exchange optimization techniques such as message splitting [7], [8], parallel forwarding [9], [10] and optimal mapping of an application-graph onto a processor graph [11], [12], [13].

+The limiting factors of liquid schedules' current theory are equality of packet sizes, ignoring of network delays, predictability of the traffic and support of only static routing networks.
+There are numerous applications requiring highly efficient network resources where our technique may be applied: parallel acquisition of multiple video streams with successive contiguous all-to-all retransmission [14], [15], voice-over-data traffic switching [16], [17], high energy physics data acquisition and transmission from numerous detectors to a cluster of processing nodes for filtering and event assembling [18], [19].